 Symptom Cause Remedy No data are shown on the display screen if you The battery charge level may be insufficient.
-1 Charge the battery. press the on-off button (battery).
-Is the power switched on?
-2 Switch on the power.
+Charge the battery.
+Switch on the power. press the on-off button (battery) Is the power switched on?
 Press the On-Off button (battery) to switch the power on.
 Is the battery charged?
-If the battery is fitted to the pedelec and is being charged, it cannot be switched on.
-Interrupt charging.
+If the battery is fitted to the pedelec and is being charged, it cannot be switched on.► Interrupt charging.
 Is the connector fitted to the power cable correctly?
-1 Check whether the connector is fitted to the power cable correctly.
-2 If the connector is fitted correctly, contact your specialist dealer.
+Check whether the connector is fitted to the power cable correctly.
+If the connector is fitted to the power cable is fitted to the powe 2 If the connector is fitted correctly, contact your specialist dealer.
 A component may be connected which the system is unable to recognise.
 Contact specialist dealer.
-The gear level is not shown on the display screen.
-The gear level is only shown if the electronic gear shift is used.
+The gear level is not shown on the display The gear level is only shown if the electronic gear shift is used.
 1 Check that the power cable connector has not been disconnected. screen.
 2 If this is not the case, contact your specialist dealer.
-The settings menu cannot be opened while The product is designed in such a way that the settings menu cannot be 1 Stop the pedelec. you are pedalling. opened if the system detects that 2 Change settings when stationary only. someone is riding the pedelec.
-This is not a malfunction.
-2 Change settings when stationary only.
-The lock function cannot be set up or switched off.
+The settings menu cannot be opened while you are pedalling.
+The product is designed in such a way that the settings menu cannot be opened if the system detects that someone is riding the pedelec.
+This is Stop the pedelec.
+Change settings when stationary only.
+The lock function cannot not a malfunction.
+Contact specialist dealer. be set up or switched off.
 It may be a firmware error.
 Contact specialist dealer.
 The connect account has been deleted or deactivated and the lock function is still activated.
 Contact specialist dealer.

-Table 54: On-board computer error solution
+Table 49: On-board computer error solution